 I’d been wanting to teach a sewing class for a while now, so I said yes.
 But I knew I couldn’t do it alone.
-Luckily, (another local refashion blogger) who has been working with me on starting a series of sewing classes at our public library was happy to join me on this venture. :)
+Luckily, The Olive Ant (another local refashion blogger) who has been working with me on starting a series of sewing classes at our public library was happy to join me on this venture. :)

 We set up our classroom the day before and were super-excited about the big event!
 Three big racks were filled with refashionables just aching to be restyled and repurposed!

 Despite the optimism of the event’s organizers, I didn’t think this was going to be a big deal.
 EdVenture was great about promoting the Maker Faire and our place in it, but I really didn’t think that many people would come to our room.
 I honestly didn’t think there would be much interest.